GasInfinity/nzfat/README.md

 ```

 ## 📝 TODO

+### Small TODO's
+- [x] Searching for 1 free entry in a directory (a.k.a: Short filename only)
+- [x] Searching for a free cluster linearly
+- [x] Deletion of files and directories
+- [x] Short filename alternatives when using a VFAT `FatFilesystem`
-- [ ] Searching for N free entries in a directory
+- [ ] Searching for N free clusters for file and directory creation
 - [ ] Allocate new directory entries if no entries found and not in root (FAT12/16 only)
 - [ ] Creation of directory entries with LFN entries if needed
-- [ ] Searching for N free clusters for file and directory creation
+- [ ] Searching for N free entries in a directory
-- [ ] API to allocate files and write to them
+- [ ] API to allocate clusters for files

+### Big TODO's
+- [ ] Implement some sort of I/O cache?
+Or leave it to the BlockDevice implementation?
+- [ ] Some sort of cache strategy for FAT entries if requested.
+- [ ] Reorganize/rename and API Freeze